SerafinTech/bitcoinjs-lib/README.md

 module.exports = foobar
 ```

-Each of these included packages are seperate to `bitcoinjs-lib`, and must be installed separately.
+Each of these included packages are seperate to `bitcoinjs-lib-bi`, and must be installed separately.
 They are however used in the bitcoinjs-lib public API.

 Using browserify, compile `foobar.js` for use in the browser: